The premium arrears will be considered paid timely if benefit payments can be resumed

 of the next 2 months, the reviewing office will notify the individual in accordance

-extended grace period or, if later, within one month after the date of the reviewing
+grace period or, if later, within one month after the date of the reviewing office

-office notice) a statement showing good cause for his failure to pay the overdue premiums
+notice) a statement showing good cause for failure to pay the overdue premiums within

-A working beneficiary notified us in 4/73, the last month of his initial grace period,
+A working beneficiary notified us in 4/73, the last month of initial grace period,

-that he would not be working that month.
-The amount of the benefit for that month
+that would not be working that month.
+The amount of the benefit for that month was

-for premiums for 1972 could be collected by deduction from his April benefit, his
+for 1972 could be collected by deduction from April benefit, SMI coverage continues.

-If he waited until 5/73 to notify us that he had done no work in 4/73 and had not
+If beneficiary waited until 5/73 to notify us of no work in 4/73 and had not otherwise

-otherwise paid the overdue premiums by 4/30/73, the reviewing office shouldnotify
+paid the overdue premiums by 4/30/73, the reviewing office should notify that continuance

 of their coverage will depend upon a showing of good cause for failure to report work